-ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or complete ed; Amber - C Off target; Red - Significantly off target; Grey - Missing information or status N/A 7.
+ACTION PROGRESS (RAG) COMMENT Updater KEY: Green - On track or comple ted; Amber - Off target; Red - Significantly off target; Grey - Missing information or status s N/A 7.
 Develop and expand the current services through partnership working approaches that develop 'wrap around' services' (including housing and access to Education, Employment and Training) and link health, social care, housing, leisure, night-time activities and criminal justice to include tackling alcohol and substance abuse in the young.
 GREEN The new service model for both young people (YP) and adults is designed to enable a multi-disciplinary and multi-agency response to the needs of service users.
 Effective partnership working with a wide range of statutory and voluntary organisations is given a high priority.
 This builds upon the established partnership and educational activities that the Young People's substance misuse service (DASH) had previously developed.
 Since the new service commenced in December 2014, DASH has expanded its offer to young people to include not only engagement at schools and colleges, but has developed in-reach into Southampton University to address the issues of recreational drug and alcohol use amongst the young adult student population and is hoping to develop a similar relationship with Solent University.
 The service has also expanded its ability to offer meaningful activity and skills based opportunities to young people to build confidence and develop proactive approaches to finding employment and training opportunities.
 The service works closely with a range of partners and agencies in order to develop and provide wrap around services, promoting young people's health services and working closely with the Safe City Partnership, police and probation services in order to tackle the problems associated with drug and alcohol problems in the young.
-Bob Coates 8.
+Public Health, Dr. Bob Coates 8.
 Increase numbers accessing both drug and alcohol services.
 This will enhance numbers achieving recovery from alcohol or other drugs.
-AMBER Following the redesign of the substance misuse services and what has proved to be a challenging implementation period, there has been a reduction in the numbers of service users accessing treatment, particularly alcohol users.
+AMBER Following the redesign of the substance misuse services and what has proved to be a challenging implementation period, we have seen a reduction in the number of service users accessing treatment, particularly alcohol users.
+Whilst we have seen some reductions in numbers accessing treatment, within some age ranges, nationally, it is felt that there are local issues that must be resolved.
 Part of the reason for this is that more service users who require an alcohol brief intervention are being seen as part of the "open access" service which means that they are not uploaded onto the National Drug Treatment and Monitoring System and therefore numbers appear to have reduced.
-In addition, the decision was taken for the Alcohol Specialist Nurse team not to upload onto NDTMS, which has also led to a slight apparent reduction in numbers.
-Numbers of successful completions have reduced but national figures involve a "time lag" based on a rolling years data, which means that performance reports are still being affected by data from the previous treatment services.
-Live information received from the current service providers is showing signs of improvement.
-Although routine data does not yet suggest higher numbers are accessing treatment, treatment providers have improvement plans in place which are being monitored by commissioners and senior managers from the Bob Coates
+In addition, the decision was taken for the Alcohol Specialist Nurse team not to upload onto NDTMS as they did not have compatible IT systems and the types of interventions they are providing do not form part of the national minimum data set.
+This has also led to a slight apparent reduction in numbers.
+However, it should be noted that national figures involve a "time lag" based on a rolling year data, which means that performance reports are still being Public Health, Dr. Bob Coates